Advertising is an effective way for start-up businesses to tell a large number of people about their products and services.

 2 What platform?

 Which media will reach the right people?
-Look at where your competitors advertise - and where they don't - to help focus your thinking.
+Look at where your competitors advertise to help focus your thinking.

-- The advantages are high circulation, low cost per reader, prestige, flexible timing and a choice of known readership profiles.
+- They offer high circulation, low cost per reader, prestige, flexible timing and a choice of known readership profiles.

-- The disadvantages are the high cost per ad, the probable high cost per target customer and the short life span of a daily newspaper.
+- The disadvantages are the high cost per ad, high cost per target customer and the short life span of a daily newspaper.

-- The main advantage is that they have the geographical focus needed for shops or local services.
-They are also inexpensive per ad and good for test marketing.
+- They have the geographical focus needed for shops or local services, are inexpensive per ad and good for test marketing.

 - The disadvantages are restricted geographical coverage and low readership.

-2.3 Trade and technical journals - plus club and society magazines - can be ideal if you supply businesses or other special groups.
+2.5 Trade and technical journals - plus club and industry body magazines - can be ideal if you supply businesses or other special groups.

-- The main advantage is the huge variety of publications, offering accurate targeting of well-defined and committed readerships.
+- The main advantage is the huge variety of publications, offering accurate targeting of well-defined and committed readers.

 - The disadvantages are usually low circulation and a high cost per reader.

-2.4 Lifestyle magazines, including hobby magazines, are suitable for advertising consumer goods, especially for mail order.
+2.6 Lifestyle magazines, including hobby magazines, are suitable for advertising consumer goods.

-- The advantages are usually well-defined readership and scope for colourful, high-impact advertisements.
+- The usually have well-defined readerships and scope for colourful, high-impact advertisements.

-- The disadvantages are the high cost per reader and the volume of adverts jostling for the reader's attention.
+- However, the cost per reader is high and adverts jostle for the reader’s attention.

-2.5 Trade and business directories, such as Yellow Pages, work well where customers naturally turn to this kind of reference source.
+2.7 Trade and business directories, such as Yellow Pages (and Yell.com), work well where customers naturally turn to this kind of reference source.

-- The advantages are high circulation, long shelf life and the fact that your ad is seen by customers when they are keen to buy.
+- The advantages are high circulation, long shelf life and your ad is seen by customers when they are keen to buy.

 - The disadvantages - long publication lead times and slow results - may make this sort of advertising unsuitable for start-ups.

-3.2 Transport and poster ads (eg on buses, bus stops, trains, stations and roadside hoardings) can be the right option for advertising to shoppers and commuters.
+2.8 Transport and poster ads (eg on buses, bus stops, train stations and billboards) can be the right option for advertising to shoppers and commuters.
+To see what outdoor sites are available, check the BRAD website.
+Visit sites to check they really do get the traffic you need.

 - The advantages are impact, 24-hour exposure and, often, low site costs.